|

 for your vinyl windows.
 Broken or missing fasteners can usually be fixed with the proper tools and

-Depot in a pinch.
+parts.
 For larger/tougher jobs, a canvas shop has the

 industrial-grade materials and tools of the trade to take care of you.